-Unfortunately, grapevines are - like any other plant species - exposed to environmental influences, diseases, and insects.
-While some of the pathogens and insects can threaten the existence and production capability of grapevines, others harm vines only occasionally and into a minor extent.
-"As grapes are one of the best fruits of mother nature, wine is a special culinary delight."
+Usually, we want to produce as many high quality grapes as possible.
+Unfortunately, grapevines are - like any other plant species - exposed to environmental influences, diseases and insects.
+Some of the pathogens and insects can threaten the existence and production capability of grapevines, while others harm vines only occasionally and in to a minor extent.
 For now, we cannot completely avoid the protection of the grapevines against diseases and insects.
 To protect the grapevines, we rely on the new findings from the fields of chemistry, biology, plant physiology and mechanical technology.
-But in some cases, we are still powerless against nature.
+But in some cases, we are still powerless against the nature.

-Over the decades, the globalization and increased mobility allowed an increasing number of insects and diseases to cross national and continental borders.
-The desire for more crops, a rapid development of the vineyards, excessive fertilization, and environmental changes are reducing the natural resistance of the grapevines, and making them more susceptible to certain diseases and pests.

-Development of numerous diseases and insects is, namely, directly linked to the changes in production technology.
-As a result, a lot of work still needs to be done in order to reduce the need for grapevine protection through a direct chemical use on diseases and plant wounds.
+Over the decades, the globalization and increased mobility allow increasing number of insects and diseases to cross national and continental borders.
+Desire for more crops, rapid development of the vineyards, excessive fertilization and environmental changes are reducing the natural resistance of the grapevines, and make them more susceptible to certain diseases and pests.
+Development of numerous diseases and insects is, namely, directly linked to the production technology changes.
+As a result, a lot of work still needs to be done in order to reduce the need of grapevine protection through a direct chemical use on diseases and injuries.